The-International-Screeps-Bot/The-International-Open-Source/README.md

 ## Usage

+Before you use this bot, please consider two things.
+First, if you're a new player and especially one that wants to learn programming, JS, or TS, then this is not the place to start.
+I strongly encourage you to start your own bot and achieve a decent economy before using or contributing to this bot.

+Secondly, DO NOT USE THIS BOT TO BULLY.
+Do not attack noobs, taking their remotes or claimed rooms.
+This is a fun game where people often program their own bots from scratch, so it is entirely fun-ruining and incredibly rude to pick on those who aren't using an open source bot like this one.
+If you find yourself against another open source bot, or one that can put up a fair fight against you, then best of luck.
+Please feel welcome to share experiences or ask questions in the [discord server](https://discord.gg/5QubDsB786).

 Using [rollup](https://rollupjs.org/guide/en/) we will translate the code into a single js file, which will be used in environments set in the screeps.json file.
 This reduces cpu usage, and compiles the code so it can be run by Screeps while we develop using folders and typescript.

 First, rename example.screeps.json to screeps.json and fill in the required information for each environment you want to run the bot in.